gomarkdown/markdown/README.md

 * use custom extensions by creating parser with `markdown.NewParserWithExtensions(extensions)`
 * over-ride `Parser.ReferenceOverride` function

 You can also check out [cmd/mdhtml](https://github.com/gomarkdown/markdown/tree/master/cmd/mdtohtml) for more complete example of how to use it.

 You can install it with:

-    go get github.com/gomarkdown/markdown/cmd/mdtohtml
+    go get -u github.com/gomarkdown/markdown/cmd/mdtohtml

 This is a simple command-line tool to convert markdown files to HTML.